Last Updated on April 16, 2021 by Helga Dosa

 The porticoes make the city wonderfully pedestrian-friendly, providing shade from the heat and rain.
 They also separate the foot traffic from the motored traffic on the streets – and considering the hazardous nature of Italian traffic, the speeding drivers, reckless motorcyclists, and lunatic truck drivers – that’s just as well.

 To the Center of Bologna

-If getting lost isn’t your cup of tea, then maybe a bird’s eye view of the city will be more interesting.
-For a breathtaking panorama, you can climb the Torre degli Asinelli, one of the two towers in the city centre which picks up on the general leaning tower theme that Italy is so famous for.
+If getting lost isn’t your cup of tea, then maybe a bird’ eye view of the city will be more interesting.
+For a breathtaking panorama, you can climb the Torre degli Asinelli, one of the two towers in the city center which picks up on the general leaning tower theme that Italy is so famous for.
 The tower was built to immortalize the Asinelli family, one of the prominent clans in the city.
-It stands 100 metres tall and climbing the innumerable stairs is definitely not for the faint hearted.
+It stands 100 meters tall and climbing the innumerable stairs is definitely not for the faint-hearted.
 The view at the top is worth the effort however and from there, you can also admire the Torre della Garisenda.
 A bit less than half the height of the Torre degli Asinelli, this tower leans so much that no one is allowed to ascend it, for fear they might bring down the tower.

 Vibrant Culture in a Radical City

 Once you’re back on the ground, it’s time to see what else Bologna offers, and it is at this point that the city’s true appeal becomes apparent.
 What Bologna lacks in big-ticket tourist attractions, it more than makes up for in a vibrant, modern culture.
 In Bologna, the true sites of interest aren’t in museums or ruins – though it has a lot of those – but in the bars and the restaurants, in the art houses and theatres, the galleries and clubs and anywhere else where people might gather and express themselves.